 Once you have validated your search request, all you need to do is to be patient!
 You will receive a push notification and an email when we have your results.

 It may take several weeks to receive answers for requests.
 You must keep in mind that over 1,500 pension funds will be scanned.
-It generally takes two to three weeks to know the institutions in which your funds are hiding, and then an additional ten days to repatriate them.
+It generally takes three to four weeks to know the institutions in which your funds are hiding, and then an additional thirty days to repatriate them.

 Please be reassured that our company does not sell your data for marketing purposes.
 As a startup, our primary goal is to improve our application with your feedback.
 Our business model is essentially based on our PRO version that we are currently developing.
 Our technology may be sold to large banking and insurance groups, administrations, or law firms so that these companies can make requests for their own clients.
 The Kala app as it is today will keep its independence and our client database will not be sold to these large groups.Today, the Kala version for individuals is 100% free of charge, but it is possible that, when the application will be optimized, it will become paying for new users only.

 Simply put, LPP/BVG, 2nd Pillar, occupational pension fund and pension fund organisation are synonyms and refer to the institution to which you pay your contributions when you turn 25.
 These contributions are divided equally between your employer and yourself.

 This is your 2nd Pillar termination benefit.
 When you terminate gainful employment or change your employer, it is your responsibility to have your accrued occupational pension funds transferred to the new pension fund.
 The pension fund organisation of your former employer generally writes to you asking for the address of the new institution.